 Setting up Baelfire to be killed, and then torturing Rumple and Emma with it.

 Planning to unmake all of reality and the timeline so Cora will keep her, proving to be just as ruthless as her mother in her devotion to attaining her goals.

 And, to top the list, kidnapping a newborn baby to use in her time-travel spell, which may or may not have killed it.

 Prince Charming on Abigail and Frederick: "Have you tried true love's kiss?"
-Sure that's a well-known cure for curses, but it sounds as if he's recommending chicken soup for a cold or something.
+Sure, that's a well-known cure for curses in the Enchanted Forest, but it sounds like he's recommending chicken soup for a cold or something.

 The Blind Witch, who is very much like the Pale Man from Pan's Labyrinth, should be absolutely terrifying.
 Except that she's played by Anya and talks as if she's always orgasming.

 The Boob... er...
 Blue Fairy along with a bunch of other fairies making a bombing run with all the vigor and seriousness of an army.
 In their usual slippers and puffy glittery dresses.
 The 'bombs' are fairy dust that put the targets to sleep.
 Made possibly more Narm-y since it's shown alongside people fighting with swords and other weapons hacking each other to death.

 The ending of "An Apple Red As Blood".
 All things considered, a magical apple turnover just lacks a certain amount of dramatic gravitas.

 August after being turned to wood, thanks to the dodgy CGI.